hariprasanths/synchly/README.md

 ## Running as a daemon

-Synchly can be run as a daemon, init conf and systemd service init file are bundled with the npm package to make this easier.
+Synchly can be run as a daemon, init.d and systemd unit files are bundled with the npm package to make this easier.

+### If installed using npm:

-### init.d
+#### init.d

 ```
-$ yarn global add synchly
+$ npm install --global synchly
-$ sudo cp ~/.config/yarn/global/node_modules/synchly/bin/synchly.conf /etc/init
+$ sudo cp /usr/local/lib/node_modules/synchly/bin/synchly.conf /etc/init
 $ sudo start synchly
 ```

-### systemd
+#### systemd

 ```
-$ yarn global add synchly
+$ npm install --global synchly
-$ cp ~/.config/yarn/global/node_modules/synchly/bin/synchly.service  ~/.config/systemd/user/
+$ cp /usr/local/lib/node_modules/synchly/bin/synchly.service  ~/.config/systemd/user/
 $ systemctl --user enable synchly
 $ systemctl --user start synchly
 ```

+If the unit files are not there inside `/usr/local/lib/node_modules`, use `npm root -g` to check get the global installation root path and copy the unit files from there.
+The `WorkingDirectory` field in the `synchly.service` unit file also needs to be changed, if the global installation root path is different from `/usr/local/lib/node_modules`.

+### If installed using yarn:

+If installed using yarn global, the service init files will be located on
+* `/usr/local/share/.config/yarn/global/node_modules/synchly/bin/` - if logged in as root
+* `~/.config/yarn/global/node_modules/synchly/bin` - if logged in as non-root

-NOTE: Don't forget to restart the daemon everytime you make a change to the configuration using the [cli options](#list-of-options).
+**NOTE: Don't forget to restart the daemon everytime you make a change to the configuration using the [cli options](#list-of-options).**

 ## Examples